APACTestDrive/Container-Native-Development-with-OKE/LabGuide400.md

 - A login dialog box will pop up with the _Username_ pre-filled.
 Enter `Oracle123` in the password field and click **Submit**.

-- You not be able to login and should see the following error message.
+- You would not be able to login and should see the following error message.

   ![](images/400/46.png)

 - This is expected as our login feature has not been enabled yet.
 Also the database has not been populated with customer data.

 - We have now verified the correct deployment of our application.
-We create the customer schema and populate it with data in the next lab.
+But we need to create the customer schema and populate it with data in the next lab.
 We will also try out our automated CI/CD pipeline by enabling the login function in the next lab.

 **You are now ready to move to the next lab: [Lab 500](LabGuide500.md)**